aseba-community/aseba/readme.md

 	cd ..
 	# fetch and compile aseba, telling it where to find dashel and enki
 	git clone --recursive https://github.com/aseba-community/aseba.git
+	# cd aseba && git checkout release-1.5.x && cd ..
 	cd build-aseba
 	cmake ../aseba -DCMAKE_BUILD_TYPE=RelWithDebInfo -Ddashel_DIR=../build-dashel -Denki_DIR=../build-enki
 	make

 Once this script has run, you can find the executables in `build-aseba/`, in their respective sub-directories.
+For example, you can then launch studio by typing:

+    clients/studio/asebastudio

+#### A note about permissions

+If you will be connecting to your robot through a serial port, you might need to add yourself to the group that has permission for that port.
+In many distributions, this is the "dialout" group and you can add yourself to that group and use the associated permissions by running the following commands:

+    sudo usermod -a -G dialout $USER
+    newgrp dialout

+#### Compiling a different branch

+This will compile the master version of Aseba.
+If you want to compile a specific branch instead, for instance `release-1.5.x`, just uncomment the line `cd aseba && git checkout release-1.5.x && cd ..`.
+Change `release-1.5.x` with the branch or tag you want to compile.

+### macOS

 ## Understanding source tree